 I am an Associate Professor of Writing in the Writing Department at Loyola University Maryland.
 Using civic engagement and service-learning, I teach first-year writing, rhetoric, website design and creation, and professional and technical writing.
 In addition, I serve as the writing department internship coordinator, and I teach the writing internship courses.
 In spring 2018, I am serving as Acting Writing Center Director.
-I also write articles and books based on my work.
+I also write articles and books based on my teaching, research, and service.

 PhD in English: Rhetoric and Composition, Purdue University, 2010

 MA in English: Composition and Professional Writing, Virginia Tech, 2003